awjlogan/emon32-fw/README.md

 ## Modifications

+### Helper scripts

+> [!NOTE]
+> A Python virtual environment shoulde be setup by running `python3 -m venv venv && source venv/bin/activate && pip3 install -r requirements.txt` in `./scripts/`.

+- `a2l.sh`: converts a hex address to a file line.
+Usage: `a2l.sh <address>`
+- `elf-size.sh`: this script decomposes the built `.elf` file into functions with their sizes.
+- `filter.py`: generates the half band filter coefficients.
+Described in "Digital Filter".

 ### Floating point support

 The Cortex-M0+ does not have a hardware floating point unit, so all floating point operations are done in software.
 The gcc built in floating point functions are quite large and slow, and have been replaced with the [Qfplib](https://www.quinapalus.com/qfplib.html) library.
 All floating point operations, including type conversions, should use these functions.